aiven/devportal/docs/tools/cli/service/flink.rst

 And then a property identifying the type of Flink table connector within the one supported.

-For the :doc:`insert only mode for Aiven for Apache Kafka® </docs/products/flink/concepts/kafka-connectors>`, add a JSON field named ``kafka`` with the following fields included in a JSON object:
+For the Aiven for Apache Kafka® :doc:`insert only mode </docs/products/flink/concepts/kafka-connectors>`, add a JSON field named ``kafka`` with the following fields included in a JSON object:

 .. list-table::
   :header-rows: 1